New Patients 919.736.6175

 • Wisdom tooth removal

-These services allow us to monitor the development of your child’s dental structures and address minor issues before they develop into more costly dental concerns.
+These services allow us to monitor the development of your child’s dental structures.
+They also help us address minor issues before they develop into more costly dental concerns.
 Our goal is to always minimize the need for invasive procedures, especially for our younger patients.
-We will do everything we can to ensure that your child’s dental health is maintained so that they are at a decreased risk for tooth decay and gum disease development.

 Preventing Tooth Decay in Children

 Dr. Furgurson and Dr. White will look for early signs of bite problems and ask about myofunctional habits.
-These habits may include thumb sucking and tongue thrusting, that will affect your child’s oral development.
+These habits may include thumb sucking and tongue thrusting, which will affect your child’s oral development.
 Addressing dental concerns in children early on can often alleviate the need for more complex treatment later.
-Our comprehensive children’s dental services will keep a growing smile healthy and protected, establishing a stable oral foundation for lifelong dental health.

-Pediatric Dentist FAQs
+Pediatric Dentistry FAQs

 My child is nervous about visiting the dentist.
 What should I do?